deencat/aura-project-v1/.documentation/Project Management Plan 2.md

 # Project Management Plan

 ## Project Overview
-This project is a frontend prototype with a memory management component (MCP) that provides persistent storage of project information.
-The project is currently in prototyping mode, focusing on developing the frontend interface without connecting to backend logic.
+This project is a frontend application with a memory management component (MCP) that provides persistent storage of project information.
+The project is currently in project mode, focusing on developing a fully functional frontend interface.

 ## Development Guidelines

 ### General Guidelines
-- We are in prototyping mode - focus on frontend development only
+- We are in project mode - focus on robust frontend development
-- Use dummy JSON to represent data
+- Use structured data models
-- Link all components for navigation
+- Ensure all components are fully functional and properly linked for navigation
-- Make buttons responsive
+- Make all UI elements responsive and accessible
-- Don't connect to backend logic
+- Implement proper error handling and user feedback
 - Always check the problems window for issues and fix them

 ### Memory MCP Requirements (CRITICAL)